braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/customization/inline_image_push.md

 > Showcase a larger image within your Android push notification using inline image push.
 With this design, users won't have to manually expand the push to enlarge the image.

+## Platform availability

+This feature is only available for Android&#8212;not FireOS.

+## Prerequisites

 No additional integration or SDK changes are required to use this feature.
-Devices or SDKs which don't meet the minimum version requirements will instead show a standard big image push notification.
+Devices or SDKs that do not meet the following minimum version requirements will instead show a standard big image push notification.

-## Usage requirements

 - This notification type requires the Braze Android SDK v10.0.0+ and Android M+ devices.
 - Unsupported devices or SDKs will fall back to the standard big image push notification.